Southeastern Library Association Mentoring Program

 - Receive feedback from mentor objectively

-- Submit a brief yearly report about the mentoring program and your relationship with the individual that mentored you to the Chair of the Membership and Mentoring Committee
+- Submit a a report/survey monkey every 6 months about the mentoring program and your relationship with the individual that mentored you to the Chair of the Membership and Mentoring Committee

 * If both the mentee and mentor agree, the mentoring program could be extended to a second year..